pstgi/sps-v3-documentation/Installation/set-up-network-share.md

 # Set up network share

+> If you have upgraded an existing SPS 1.0 to SPS v3, you may already have a network share set up.
+If you do, you do not need to perform these steps unless you have migrated your SQL server used for SPS 1.0 to a new instance.
+You may also want to create a new network share that will be used in both SPS 1.0 and SPS v3 to fix security issues that may have been present in the old network share.

 For the data import feature to work, SPS v3 needs to have access to a network share.
 This network share is where the data files are uploaded for access by the SQL server.